DLXPlugins/alerts-dlx/readme.txt

 == Changelog ==

+= 2.2.0 =
+* Released 2025-11-13
+* Consolidated light and dark stylesheets, saving over 200kb in size.
+* Tested with WP 6.9.

 = 2.1.2 =
 * Released 2025-09-06
 * Bug fix: several fonts were out of proportion, so this has been addressed with this update.